Steps in Application & Hiring Process

 Members of the Honor Guard pictured in front of the court house

 Application: The first step in the process is to fill out an application.
-When the hiring process is open, the applications can be found at City Hall (201 W. Poplar).
+When the hiring process is open (can be verified at the City of Sidney - Careers page), the applications can be found at the City Hall pods (201 W. Poplar).
 City Hall is across the street from the Health Department and Fire Department.
 Parking is on the street.
-They can also be found online.
+The preferred means of application can be found online.
+Entry-level officer candidates must meet the following:

 • Candidates must be 21 years old but not older than 35.